S2O: Static to Openable Enhancement for Articulated 3D Objects: Dataset Details

-In \ourdatashort, we focused on adding a diverse collection of objects with a variety of part configurations and part shapes, focusing on subclasses of storage furniture and tables which have more part variation than appliances. \Cref{fig:supp-part-structure-distribution} shows the distribution of part configurations based on the number of drawers, doors, and lids that a object has.
+\ourdatashort focused on a diverse collection of objects with a variety of part configurations and part shapes, with subclasses of storage furniture and tables which have more part variation than appliances. \Cref{fig:supp-part-structure-distribution} shows the distribution of part configurations based on the number of drawers, doors, and lids that a object has.
 Compared to \pmopen, \ourdatashort has a wider range of different number and type of parts for each object.
-We note that many of \pmopen objects have just 1 to 2 parts of the same type (71\% compared to 39\% for \ourdatashort). \ourdatashort also has more variety in the motion types found in different object categories.
-For instance, \ourdatashort have more objects with doors that translate (see \cref{fig:supp-part-motion}).
-We show the number of objects with each part configurations in \cref{fig:supp-obj-part-stats}.
+Many \pmopen objects have just 1 or 2 parts of the same type (71\% compared to 39\% for \ourdatashort). \ourdatashort also has more variety in motion types in different object categories such as objects with doors that translate (see \cref{fig:supp-part-motion}).
+We show counts per part configuration in \cref{fig:supp-obj-part-stats}.

-In addition, \ourdatashort has diverse object and parts shapes such as non-rectangular or curved drawers (22), L-shaped desks (14), angled corner cabinets (10), and objects with parts that look like drawers but articulate as doors (10).
-The complex part arrangements and diversity in shapes are all challenging test cases that makes \ourdatashort a better dataset for benchmarking for generalization of openable part segmentation and motion prediction.
+\ourdatashort has diverse object and part shapes such as non-rectangular or curved drawers (22), L-shaped desks (14), angled corner cabinets (10), and objects with drawer-like parts that articulate as doors (10).
+The complex part arrangements and diversity in shapes all make \ourdatashort a better dataset for benchmarking generalization of openable part segmentation and motion prediction.